Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning

 The suction task considers removing the liquid from the container using the Suction/Irrigator, a step typically following irrigation.
 In the simulated learning environment, similar configurations to the irrigation environment are used.
-In each episode, a random number of fluid blocks with various amounts of liquid is dropped from different locations to the tissue container, forming a variety of initial liquid areas that simulate a mixture of blood, saline, and other possible contaminants.
+In each episode, a random number of fluid blocks with various amounts of liquid are dropped from different locations into the tissue container, forming a variety of initial liquid areas that simulate a mixture of blood, saline, and other possible contaminants.
 The goal is for the agent to control the PSM's EE to suction all liquid in the container away.
 The suction model follows the implementation of \cite{ou2024autonomous}, where a cone-shaped force field is applied around the EE of the PSM to move all particles in the region close to the force center.
+While it may be appropriate to use the terminal states of the irrigation task as the starting point for the suction task, this approach could limit the range of scenarios the suction agent can handle.
+As mentioned earlier, our goal is to develop a general suction agent that is less dependent on the irrigation process.
 Particles that are close enough to the force center are removed from the scene.
 In this task, suction is always turned on and is not controlled by the agent for simplicity.
 A snapshot from the suction environment is shown in Fig.~\ref{fig:sim_env_overview}c.

 \textbf{Observations and actions\;} The observations and actions are very similar to those in the irrigation environment.
-The observation includes the RGB image from the camera and the stacked vector observation of current robot joint positions along with a number indicating whether the robot is in contact with the tissue.
+The observation includes the RGB image from the camera and the stacked vector observation of current robot joint positions, along with a number indicating whether the robot is in contact with the tissue.
 As the initial camera frame is, in principle, not necessary for making a decision, it is not provided as part of the observation in this task.
 The actions are the incremental movements of the robot joints without any additional control signals, as suction is always turned on.